ahmadajmi/multilingualwithangular/README.md

 ### Load translation files asynchronously

-Instead of adding translation data for different languages in the config function, there is a better method to load them in an asynchronous and lazy loading.
+Instead of adding translation data for different languages in the `.config()` method, there is another way to load them in an asynchronous and lazy loading.

 There are multiple ways to do this, one of them is to use the `angular-translate-loader-static-files` extension, first we need to install the extension with bower: